The Living Legend on the Perils of Celebrity, What Tweeting Did to His Heart Rate, and “The Barrier”

 There are but a handful of people who can lay legitimate claim to having forged the world in which we dine today.
 Jeremiah Tower is one of them.

 For readers for whom Tower may not be a familiar name, not only did he help (re)define American cuisine in the 70s and 80s, first at Chez Panisse and later at Stars in San Francisco, but he was one of the first celebrity chefs, as we understand that term today: Way back in the mid 1980s, he was the star of a $100 million Dewar’s ad campaign, and was one of the first chefs to export a refined dining concept such as Stars to multiple locations and countries.
-His name belongs right alongside those of Wolfgang Puck, Jonathan Waxman, and of course, Alice Waters.
+His name belongs alongside those of such fellow luminaries as Wolfgang Puck, Jonathan Waxman, and of course, Alice Waters.

 For the past decade or so, Tower has famously lived in Mexico, where he restores houses (before turning to chefdom, he was trained as an architect), SCUBA dives three or four times a week, and writes.
 On hearing that he was bound for New York City, Toqueland tracked him down and invited him out for a drink–make that drinks.
 He obliged, making time for us shortly after his arrival.
 We caught up with him last night at Ai Fiori and peppered him mercilessly with questions.

 As is only appropriate to this larger than life personality, the interview cannot be contained in one write-up, so here’s Part 1, with the second installment to follow later this week:

 TOQUELAND: First of all, please just orient me: You’re here in New York for how long and for what purpose?

 TOWER: I’m in New York for five days.
 I leave again on Saturday back to diving in Cozumel.
 And I’m just here because it’s been a year since I came to New York, and to see a lot of people and find out what’s going on.